Toowoombawest/ChurchWebsite/content/about.md

 +++
 title = "About"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors" draft = "false"
+description = "About Toowoomba West Anglican Parish, St Alban's and St Augustine's" author = "Church" draft = "false"
 +++

 {{< rawhtml >}}<br>{{< /rawhtml >}}

 ### Welcome

 At St Alban's Church Newtown and at St Augustine’s Rockville we are more than just a church, we are a community of people who come together to worship, learn, share & give in the name of God.

 Why not be part of something special?